 Thanks for wanting to know more about me.

-what I do on my websites: I write about my original and hopefully useful handmade DIY (Do It Yourself) green projects.
+What I do on my websites: I write about my original and hopefully useful handmade DIY (Do It Yourself) green projects.
 I design for local materials and for hand production.
 Actual photos and data show how I made mine.
 I demonstrate performance and explore function in different ways.
 I often make multiple prototypes and test over several years to ensure durability.
 Not everything works perfectly the first time.

 I want all of my designs to be portable.
-Many of the parts we need are large so the shipping is expensive.
+Many of the parts needed are large so the shipping is expensive.
 Better to use something we have or something nearby and modify.
 I explain the rationale so that these trade offs can be made.
 The pattern shape is electronic and the parts can be machine-made so that production may be scaled or only one built.

-These are not inventions of mine nor patented but ideas from others, a few ideas of my own with practical and thoughful implimentation - nothing more.
+These are not inventions of mine nor patented but ideas from others, a few ideas of my own with practical and thoughtful implimentation - nothing more.
 I don't make outrageous promises.
 These projects will generally not get you off grid power nor run your meter backwards.
 These projects are not for dummies nor easily built in 10 minutes.
 You will be challenged even though I have tried to present in a clear and concise manner.
-Your thoughtful questions are always welcome. georgesworkshop is a work in progress and any input is welcome.
+Your considered questions are always welcome. georgesworkshop is a work in progress and any input is welcome.
 I can't respond to every comment, but I try.

 I call my approach green repurpose.
 I use regular mass produced parts and materials from a hardware store and use them for other purposes (plumbing and electrical parts, some lumber and a few bits ordered from the web) to make a practical and robust heat concentrator (solar heater) or an bright and pleasing outdoor night light that uses almost no power.

 My project ideas are free and and they work.
 I don't show you ads.
 There are no catches, no sponsors.
 Just my workshop and the working models in detail.
 Please have a look around.